amitopenwriteup/splunk-lab/splunk-k8s.md

 ### Step 9.1 — Create the Monitoring Namespace

-It is good practice to deploy monitoring infrastructure in its own namespace:

 ```bash
 kubectl create namespace splunk-monitoring
 ```

 ### Step 9.2 — Create a Secret for the HEC Token

-Store your HEC token as a Kubernetes secret so it is not hardcoded in your Helm values:

 ```bash
 kubectl create secret generic splunk-hec-secret \